-At the college, Ian is supported in the administration of the course by the Short Course Programme administrator, Cathi Thacker who can be contacted via:
+At Cliff College, Ian is supported in the administration of the course by the Short Course Programme Administrator who can be contacted via: shortcourse@cliffcollege.ac.uk

-shortcourse@cliffcollege.ac.uk

 15. The UK Church Administrators Network (UCAN)

 UCAN is now an independent network with its own team of Directors.